Eddio0141/UniTAS/README.md

 ```
 - How to know if the patch works?
 Check debug output of the plugin by enabling debug print through `GAME_DIR\BepInEx\config\BepInEx.cfg`, field `[Logging.Disk] LogLevel` or `[Logging.Console] Loglevel` and it will show all methods that failed to patch in the `GAME_DIR\BepInEx\LogOutput.log` or the console

-# Background tasks to be finished
+# Background tasks to be finished (move to issues)
 - Movie sets screen res and force Screen.width height getters to return the patched value, but if game calls SetResolution then internal state sets to that
-- Check whats in SceneManagerAPI, do they need to be patched too
 - SystemInfo.supportsGyroscope needs to be patched, UnityEngine.SystemInfo needs to be checked for patches
 - Check InputUnsafeUtility and patch them in unity versions that has them
 - Update() and FixedUpdate() calls in core needs to be done before Unity calls happen, hook to make it work.
-- Ingame TAS recording
-- Savestates
-- Game video recording
-  - Only can dump raw images to disk
 - TAS menu
 - TAS GUI
 - TAS helpers